rcdosado/myproject/README.md

 # myproject
-this is a sample github project
+this is a sample github project, to upskill my git skillset